-Just realised Southern Skywatch has been online for 15 years; I feel a competition coming on!
-Lots of bright planet action this month and a solar eclipse.
+Southern Skywatch has been online for 15 years; I feel a competition coming on! (it's still coming)

 Useful info for visitors from New Zealand, South Africa and South America.